merberich/aes_microcontroller_workshop/index.md

 For all systems:
 1) Download and install [Hairless MIDI-Serial Bridge](https://projectgus.github.io/hairless-midiserial/).
-   a) For WIndows users only, also download and install [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
+   a) For Windows users only, also download and install [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
 2) Download and install Google Chrome browser.
 3) Create account on [audiotool](https://www.audiotool.com/) and log in via Chrome only